Holt.Blue

 Confidence Interval of a Population Proportion

 With repeated random samples (visible to the user), the true population parameter (also visible) falls within the confidence interval (also visible) approximately 95% of the time.
 The reader is encouraged to follow the above link and try it for themselves.
-(Note: after pressing the button once, the reader may simply hold down the "Enter" key to simulate each roll faster.)
+(Note: after pressing the button once, the reader may simply hold down the "Enter" key to simulate each random sample faster.)

 Free Software